FEDERAL LAW NOT ENFORCED

 THE WOLF'S GREATEST FOE IS MANKIND

-I hope I can find the words and impart the sentiment of what the wolf really means to us so that you’ll join me on this soapbox to protect WOLVES.
+I hope I can find the words to explain what the wolf really means to us so that you’ll join me on this soapbox to protect WOLVES.

 With all that we do to protect ecology, why do we allow so many states to kill wolves, even to put a bounty on them?
 Of course we have to feed ourselves but the occasional cow or sheep that is taken by wolves is much less important to the ecological balance of our wild places than what is lost.